Applying for a passport or ID card if you live in United Kingdom

 How can I track my application?

-When you apply for a travel document, you will receive a track & trace code.
+When you apply for a travel document at the Netherlands embassy, you will receive a track & trace code.
 This allows you to track the status of your application online.
 You will be informed by email when your document is ready.

 Collect your document

-You can collect your document from the embassy in London or VFS Global in Edinburgh.
+You can collect your document from the embassy in London or VFS Global in London or Edinburgh.

 Have your document sent by post